-We have examined data from 31 interacting biological systems, 35 sequence-specific dipeptide hydrophobic interactions, and micellization in six surfactants and found a unique linear third order fitting function, $\Delta G \,^{\alpha}(T) = \alpha + \beta T^2 + \gamma T^3$, that applies the basic laws of thermodynamics to all interacting biological systems.
-Each interacting biological system will have a thermal set point, (T_s) , where the bound unavailable energy $T\Delta S^o = 0$.
+We have examined data from 31 interacting biological systems, 35 sequence-specific dipeptide hydrophobic interactions, and micellization in six surfactants and found a unique linear third-order fitting function, $\Delta G^{\circ}(T) = \alpha + \beta T^2 + \gamma T^3$ , that applies the basic laws of thermodynamics to all interacting biological systems.
+Each interacting biological system will have a thermal set point, $(T_S)$ , where the bound unavailable energy $T\Delta S^{o} = 0$ .
 At this point, the maximum work can be accomplished and the system is at its most stable.
-We were the first to report that, for water vapor condensation, the thermal set point falls at 260 K and the compensatory temperatures, T_h and T_m (or T{cond}), are found to be 30 K and 380 K. It would appear that the thermal set point of any interacting biological system must fall between the limits of 30 K and 380 K. Only between these limits, where $\Delta G \,^{\circ}(T) = 0$, is the net chemical driving force favorable for biological interactions to occur.
-Each such interacting system confirms the existence of a thermodynamic molecular switch wherein a change of sign in $\Delta Cp^{o}(T)$ leads to a true negative minimum in the Gibbs free energy change of reaction, and determines the behavior of other thermodynamic functions.
-Application of the universal linear third order fitting function (or general linear T^3 model) allows one to evaluate how the thermal set point of any interacting biological system is established and maintained on a molecular level.
+We were the first to report that, for water vapor condensation, the thermal set point falls at 260 K and the compensatory temperatures, $T_h$ and $T_m$ (or $T{cond}$ ), are found to be 30 K and 380 K. It would appear that the thermal set point of any interacting biological system must fall between 30 K and 380 K. Only between these limits, where $\Delta G^{\circ}(T) = 0$ , is the net chemical driving force favorable for biological interactions to occur.
+Each such interacting system confirms the existence of a thermodynamic molecular switch wherein a change of sign in $\Delta Cp$ °(T) leads to a true negative minimum in the Gibbs free energy change of reaction, and determines the behavior of other thermodynamic functions.
+To date this relationship has not been acknowledged by other researchers.
+Application of the universal linear third-order fitting function (or general linear $T^3$ model) allows one to evaluate how the thermal set point of any interacting biological system is established and maintained on a molecular level.
 It is essential to any effective analysis of the thermodynamic processes underlying all biological interactions.